brainy-labs/metadata-snippet-manager/instructions.md

 #### `create_metadata_subtree`
 Adds branches to an existing metadata.
-- **When to use**: To expand an existing hierarchy with new sub-nodes
+- **When to use**: To expand an existing hierarchy with new sub-nodes.
+You can use it also to create one single metadata and specify its parent by the root.
+If it shouldn't have a parent use create_metadata_tree instead.
 - **Verify first**: That the root exists
 - **Returns**: Root name, category, and count of children added

 #### `create_metadata_forest`
 Creates multiple trees in a single operation.
-- **When to use**: To initialize complex categories with multiple independent hierarchies
+- **When to use**: To initialize complex relations with multiple independent hierarchies.
+You can also use it to create trees faster, if you know exaclty what to do.
 - **Behavior**: Partial failure allowed (some trees can be created even if others fail)
 - **Returns**: Status for each tree (created/error) and overall success level

 ### Metadata Management - Search and Navigation

 #### `get_metadata_tree`
 Retrieves a complete tree starting from a root.
+The root could be not a real root.
+It is a node you consider a root for now, because it doesn't get its ancestors.
 - **Parameters**:
   - `name`: Root name
   - `maxDepth`: Maximum depth (-1 for entire tree)
-- **When to use**: When you know the starting metadata and want to explore descendants
+- **When to use**: When you know the starting metadata and want to explore descendants, so you want to find a more specific concept
-- **Strategy**: Prefer limited `maxDepth` (1-3) for initial explorations
+- **Strategy**: Prefer limited `maxDepth` (1-7) for initial explorations
 - **Returns**: Tree structure with category

 #### `get_metadata_siblings`
 Retrieves all sibling metadata (same parent).
-- **When to use**: To find alternative or related concepts at the same level
+- **When to use**: To find alternative or related concepts at the same level.
+So, if you think you can find a concept of the same level of generality of a metadata you already know, use it.
 - **Output**: List of metadata names with same category
 - **Special case**: If metadata is a root, returns only itself
 - **Returns**: Category and siblings array

 #### `get_metadata_siblings_forest`
 Retrieves complete trees for all siblings.
-- **When to use**: When simple siblings search is insufficient and you need to explore descendants too
+- **When to use**: When simple siblings search is insufficient and you need to explore descendants too, so maybe you can think the concept you want to get is more specific but it's the descendant of a related concept.
 - **Parameters**: `name` and optional `maxDepth` for each sibling tree
 - **Strategy**: Use when exploring related concept hierarchies

 #### `get_metadata_path`
 Retrieves the path from root to the specified metadata.
-- **When to use**: To understand the hierarchical context of a metadata
+- **When to use**: To understand the hierarchical context of a metadata.
+You can use it if you think there is a more general concept related to a metadata you know.
 - **Output**: Ordered array from root to target
-- **Utility**: Useful for climbing the hierarchy and finding more general concepts
+- **Utility**: Useful for climbing the hierarchy and finding more general concepts.
+You can then continue exploring from the any of the metadata taken with all the other functions.

 #### `get_metadata_forest`
 Retrieves multiple trees by specifying roots.
-- **When to use**: When you know specific starting metadata in different categories
+- **When to use**: When you know specific starting metadata in different categories.
+If you know what to search and you want to search faster.
 - **Strategy**: Prefer this over `get_whole_metadata_forest` when possible
 - **Input**: Array of `{name, maxDepth}` objects

 #### `get_whole_metadata_forest`
 Retrieves the ENTIRE metadata forest.
-- **⚠️ USE SPARINGLY**: Very expensive in terms of data
+- **⚠️ USE SPARINGLY**: Very expensive in terms of data.
+Try not to use it.
 - **When to use**:
   - Initialization when database is empty or nearly empty
-  - When all other search strategies have failed
+  - When all other search strategies have failed and the user get bored.
+If you want to use it, ask the user first e tell him it's an expensive operation
   - For complete analysis explicitly requested by user
 - **Returns**: Array of all root trees with their complete hierarchies